kazuibasou/hyper-dk-series/README.md

 [1] Kazuki Nakajima, Kazuyuki Shudo, Naoki Masuda.
 Randomizing Hypergraphs Preserving Degree Correlation and Local Clustering. *IEEE TNSE*. vol. 9, pp. 1139-1153 (2021). [<a href="https://doi.org/10.1109/TNSE.2021.3133380">paper</a>]

 [2] Kazuki Nakajima, Kazuyuki Shudo, Naoki Masuda.
 Higher-order rich-club phenomenon in collaborative research grant networks. *Scientometrics*. vol. 128, pp. 2429–2446 (2023). [<a href="https://doi.org/10.1007/s11192-022-04621-1">paper</a>]

+[NM: Move this section above to ask them to cite the respective paper(s) when they use the code?
+I usually do this (see my github repositories, mostly with other students/postdocs, or other people's.
+Also, when you cite the paper above by [1] or [2], I suggest embedding a hyperlink in each instance.]

 # License